melissakeizer/melissakeizer.com/_posts/2015-10-14-sony-a7ii-facts-and-thoughts.markdown

 ### Manual Focus

 On most occasions, I rely heavily on my camera’s AF, but in some circumstances you need to switch to manual.
 The A7iii has made manual focusing a lot easier with it’s “focus peaking” feature.
-When you turn this feature on and begin turning the focus wheel, you’ll see area of the scene “sparkle” with a coloured glow showing up on the area in focus.
+When you turn this feature on and begin turning the focus wheel, you’ll see an area of the scene “sparkle” with a coloured glow showing up on the area in focus.
 This makes it a lot easier to get your manual focus spot on, see it in action [in this video](https://www.youtube.com/watch?v=BZFtPKgBM0U).

 ### Custom Buttons